-Junior Year Abroad: Under definitely specified conditions

-qualified students are allowed to do with full credit, the work of the Junior year in France.
+Junior Year Abroad: Due to international conditions, the permission to take the work of the Junior year in France is temporarily withdrawn.

 SPANISH

 01. ELEMENTARY COURSE.-Grammar, dictation, translation, development of natural conversation, discussion in Spanish of texts read in class.